Camp Lejeune

 Camp Lejeune is a U.S. Marine Corps base in Jacksonville, North Carolina.
 Established in 1942, it’s well-known as an elite training center for military personnel, and its location provides fast deployments when needed.
 The 246-square-mile property has everything active-duty and retired Marines and their families need; there are schools, daycares, medical facilities, shopping centers, restaurants, banks, theaters, and other amenities.

-But from 1953 to 1987, those living and working at Camp Lejeune drank, bathed, and cooked with highly contaminated water.
+However, from 1953 to 1987, those living and working at Camp Lejeune drank, bathed, and cooked with highly contaminated water.
 Trichloroethylene, tetrachloroethylene, vinyl chloride, benzyne, and other harmful chemicals that pose risks to human health were discovered.
 These toxins have been associated with several cancers and other serious and fatal health conditions.

 Unfortunately, what’s known about the events prior to the discovery of water contamination at Camp Lejeune suggests that more could have been done to protect those exposed to harmful toxins.

 In 1974, the Marine Corps knew about the dangers that solvents presented to human health.
-They were ordered to dispose of chemicals at Camp Lejeune properly, but whether that occurred is unclear.
+They were ordered to dispose of the chemicals at Camp Lejeune properly, but whether that occurred is unclear.

 Water testing at Camp Lejeune didn’t officially begin until 1980, at which point scientists identified and shared concerns that harmful chemicals were affecting test results, indicating that volatile organic compounds (VOCs) were present.
 Many scientists said the level of contamination was the highest they had ever seen.
 Some of the levels of toxins in Camp Lejeune’s water supply were over 3,000 times the limit for what is considered safe to consume by today’s standards.